Evangelical Church in the Rhineland

 The Protestant Church in the Rhineland (Evangelische Kirche im Rheinland; EKiR) is a United Protestant church body in parts of the German states of North Rhine-Westphalia, Rhineland-Palatinate, Saarland and Hesse (Wetzlar).
 This is actually the area covered by the former Prussian Rhine Province until 1920.

 The seat of the church is in Düsseldorf.
 The church leader is not called a "bishop", but a praeses (Präses), and there is no cathedral.
 The Protestant Church in the Rhineland is a full member of the Protestant Church in Germany (EKD), and is a Prussian Union Church.
 The current praeses is Thorsten Latzel.
 The Evangelical Church in the Rhineland is one of 20 Lutheran, united, and Reformed churches of the EKD.
-As of December 2020, the church has 2,398,996 members in 809 parishes.
+As of December 2024, the church has 2,122,717 members in 605 parishes.
 The Protestant Church in the Rhineland is a member of the UEK and the Community of Protestant Churches in Europe and also the Reformed Alliance.
 The church runs a conference venue called Evangelische Akademie.
 It is a member of the Conference of Churches on the Rhine.

 Some theological statements

 The theological teaching goes back on Martin Luther.

 The ordination of women is allowed.
-The blessing of same-sex unions has been allowed by the synod and depends on the local church administration (Presbyterium, presbytery).
+The blessing of same-sex marriages has been allowed by the synod and depends on the local church administration (Presbyterium, presbytery).